A non-commutative algorithm for multiplying 4x4 matrices using 48 non-complex multiplications: Tensor decomposition encoding matrix product

-These relations illustrate the next theorem and induce the isotropy action on matrix product tensor decomposition presented below: \begin{theorem}[{\cite[\S~2.8]{groot:1978a}}] The \emph{isotropy group} of the~\(\matrixsize{\firstdim}{\seconddim}\) by~\(\matrixsize{\seconddim}{\thirddim}\) matrix multiplication tensor is the semidirect product
+These relations illustrate the next theorem and induce an isotropy action on matrix product tensor decompositions, presented below: \begin{theorem}[{\cite[\S~2.8]{groot:1978a}}] The \emph{isotropy group} of the~\(\matrixsize{\firstdim}{\seconddim}\) by~\(\matrixsize{\seconddim}{\thirddim}\) matrix multiplication tensor is the semi-direct product